peter88213/yw2nw/docs/usage.md

 NOTE: *double_linebreaks = No* is not compliant with novelWriter's standard (version 1.6alpha), so you better don't use this option if you want to use *novelWriter*'s built-in document export.

-Standard Markdown behavior kan be enforced by setting the command line parameter *-d*.
+Standard Markdown behavior can be enforced by setting the command line parameter *-d*.

 ### Headings